ryanholmesdev/auth-service-client/README.md

 # Auth Service Client

-The auth-service-client is a Go client for interacting with the Auth Service, providing convenient methods to call endpoints like login, token validation, and more.
+The auth-service-client is a Go client for interacting with the Auth Service.

 This client is auto-generated using oapi-codegen based on the OpenAPI specification of the Auth Service.

 **Features**

-- Login and authentication.
-- Token validation and refresh support.
-- Predefined request and response types.
-- Easily configurable for different environments.
+-- All endpoints from the Auth Service are available here

 ## Installation